Till Death Do Us Part (2024 film): Production

 During the film's press conference, Upi Avianto revealed that she had written the screenplay thirteen years prior.

 Release

 Till Death Do Us Part was released in Indonesian cinema on 11 January 2024.
 It garnered 127,057 admission during its theatrical run.

 Netflix acquired its distribution, releasing the director's cut version on 24 June 2024.
+The film was also released on Vidio on 25 July 2026.